cooldeepVP/pjshellweek/Challenges/Day_1/Day_1_Basics.md

 To submit your entry, create a GitHub repository and commit your script to it.

 Good luck with Day 1 of the Bash Scripting Challenge!
 Tomorrow, the difficulty will increase as we move on to more advanced concepts.
 Happy scripting!
+#!/bin/bash

+# First line of the script is the shebang which tells the system how to execute

+# Task  2: Echo
+echo "Scripting is fun with @TWS"

+# Task  3: Variables
+variable1="Hello"
+variable2="Bash"

+# Task  4: Using Variables
+greeting="$variable1, $variable2!"
+echo "$greeting Welcome to the world of Bash scripting!"

+# Task  5: Using Built-in Variables
+echo "My current bash path - $BASH" echo "Bash version I am using - $BASH_VERSION" echo "PID of bash I am running - $$" echo "My home directory - $HOME" echo "Where am I currently? - $PWD" echo "My hostname - $HOSTNAME"

+# Task  6: Wildcards
+echo "Files with .txt extension in the current directory:" ls *.txt

+#Make sure to provide execution permission with the following command:
+#chmod +x day1_script.sh